 This course will help you think like a researcher and execute your thinking into action.
 As graduate students you will examine both inductive and deductive methods in social work knowledge building, by appreciating and using quantitative and qualitative research methods and designing research to evaluate practice in small systems and social programs.
 Discussions surrounding ethical issues and the implications of conducting research with vulnerable and diverse populations will evolve and entail indepth critical thinking.
 Ultimately, the course aims to stimulate your thinking about the following questions: 1) What is scientific inquiry?
 Why do we do research?
 2) What are the different methods to carry out research?
 3) Why is research important?
 4) Why don't we study everybody and only rely on samples?
 5) How should we evaluate our own practice?
 Or social welfare programs?
 6) How can we best use quantitative and qualitative approaches?
 7) How do we prepare, collect and analyze data using statistical tools?
 8) Which ethical guidelines guide our research?
-9) Can research be manipulated to satisfy self-serving goals?
+9) How can research be applied to practice, and how can practice help inform research?
 10) How important might research be to vulnerable and diverse populations?
+This course is part of the generalist practice curriculum.